sgfvamll/IoT-poc/D-Link-DIR809/vuln01/README.md

 # D-Link DIR809 Vulnerability

-The Vulnerability is in page `/formVirtualServ` which influence the latest version of this router OS.
+The Vulnerability is in page `/formVirtualServ` which influences the latest version of this router OS.

 The firmware version is [DIR-809Ax_FW1.12WWB03_20190410](http://www.dlinktw.com.tw/techsupport/ProductInfo.aspx?m=DIR-809)